saitohsan/Profile-Readme-WakaTime/README.md

 ## How to add one to your README.md
 1. First get your WakaTime API Key.
 You can get it from your [WakaTime](https://wakatime.com) account settings.
 2. Save WakaTime API Key to Repository Secret.
 Find that by clicking the Settings tab.
+Keep the name of secret as **WAKATIME_API_SECRET**.
 3. Add following line in your README.md of your repo.
   ```html
   <img src="https://github.com/<username>/<repository-name>/blob/master/images/stat.svg" alt="Alternative Text"/>